djinn-ci/djinn/docs/admin/worker.md

 * **`driver`** `string`

 The driver we want to use when executing builds with the worker.
-To use all drivers then set to `*`.
-For the `qemu` driver the arch must match the host arch.
-For example, if running on amd64 and you want to use the qemu driver then you must specify `qemu-x86_64`.

 * **`timeout`** `string`